W New York Union Square: Interior

 The floors are made of multicolored marble pattern on the ground-floor main entrance, tile on the ground-floor retail area, terrazzo with mosaic borders on the second through fourth floors, and cement on the fifth through 20th stories and in the basements.
 The ground-floor entrance area also contains white English veined marble on the walls, capped by stucco decoration.
 The restrooms are designed with hexagonal-tiled floors, tile wainscoting, and stalls made with marble barriers.
+The main reception room, known as the living room, has a Beaux-Arts design with rosettes on its ceiling.

 Inside the building are eight elevators, five for passenger use and three for freight transport.
 There are also two enclosed hallways on each floor, and two enclosed staircases within the building.

-One particularly heavily-ornamented interior space is the second-story elevator lobby, which contains a marble floor and English marble walls and ceilings.
+One particularly heavily ornamented interior space is the second-story elevator lobby, which contains a marble floor and English marble walls and ceilings.
 The elevator lobby is supported by round arches that divide it into an arcade with five domes.

-Directly to the south, accessed through three sets of openings, is a 66 by 35 ft, double-height space, originally used for selling insurance before being converted into the W Hotel ballroom.
+Directly south of the second-floor elevator lobby, accessed through three sets of openings, is a 66 by 35 ft, double-height space, originally used for selling insurance before being converted into the W Hotel ballroom.
 The lower halves of the ballroom's walls contain marble wainscoting.
 Various ornaments, cartouches, and motifs are located throughout the ballroom, including several instances of Guardian Life's initials.
+Next to the ballroom is a lounge with green decorations.
+The upper stories have 256 guest units, with decorative details such as checkerboard patterns (a reference to Union Square's chess players) and black-and-gold tables (a reference to the Metronome artwork on Union Square).
+There is also a rooftop bar.